Vaccinations

 Meningitis Vaccination

 The State of Iowa requires that all colleges and universities provide information on the meningitis vaccination to incoming students.
 If you will be living in the residence halls, it is recommended by the CDC that you receive this vaccination.
-This vaccination is not required, but it is recommended.
-If you have already received the meningitis vaccination, you will be prompted to document the vaccination on the immunization submission site.
+This vaccination is not required, but it is highly recommended.

 Covid-19 Vaccination